-Neural Networks (Deep Learning) - The neural network model - Tuning neural networks -Estimating complexity in neural networks - The Decision Function - Predicting Probabilities -Uncertainty in Multiclass Classification
+Neural Networks (Deep Learning) - The neural network model - Tuning neural networks -Estimating complexity in neural networks - The Decision Function -Predicting Probabilities - Uncertainty in Multiclass Classification appropriate data sets.

-8. Build an Neural Network by implementing the MLP and test the same using appropriate data sets.
+8. Build an Neural Network by implementing the MLP and test the same using

-9. Implement and demonstrate the FIND-Salgorithm for finding the most specific hypothesis based on a given set of training data samples.
+9. Implement and demonstratethe FIND-Salgorithm for finding the most specific hypothesis based on a given set of training data samples.
 Read the training data from a .CSV file.